Optimize 360 proves to be accurate no-coding solution for testing user experience on your site

 We’ve tested Optimize 360 on ourselves and are ready to share our first impressions and results.

 OWOX specializes in reselling and supporting Analytics 360, along with developing and implementing business intelligence services which are based on Google Cloud Platform.
-We also organize and conduct the largest conferences on web analytics in Ukraine and Russia.
+We also organize and conduct the largest conferences on web analytics in Ukraine and other countries.
 One of the key sources of lead generation is the company’s website.
 We are constantly working to improve the elements of the website, including content, structure, design and lead generation forms.
 These are the elements we apply to get users engaged in our services and to increase conversion rate.
 As a rule, a large number of hypotheses has to be tested within a tight time frame and requires constant involvement of several developers.
 Due to this, we had to give up on some experiments.
 The other experiments were either delayed or their results had little value.
 We needed a testing tool which would meet the following requirements:

 - Minimal developer involvement